Client list

 While intended as a final list, this is a list of who I think have been some of my more important consulting gigs.

-If you need a consultant for some Ruby, Java or Security work, please email me at pelle@stakeventures.com and I will send you a complete CV/Resume.
-I am available on a consulting basis for offsite work and shorter onsite work in the Bay Area.
+If you need a consultant for some Ruby, Clojure or Security work, please email me at pelle@stakeventures.com.
+I am available on a consulting basis for offsite work.

 GiveZooks, Santa Barbara